launchdarkly-labs/launchdarkly-workshops/launchdarkly-basics/instruqt/01-release/06-automatic-error-resolution/assignment.md

    1. **Trigger type**: Generic trigger
    1. **Trigger action**: Update flag targeting to *Off*
 1. Click **Save Trigger**
-1. Highlight the generated URL to copy it to the clipboard (NOTE: you must highlight and use ^+C or ⌘+C. The automatic copy does not work in all platforms).
+1. Highlight the generated URL to copy it to the clipboard (NOTE: you must highlight and use ^+C or ⌘+C. The automatic copy does not work within the Instruqt platform).

 # Connect the Code to the Trigger